So you are interested in growing catnip an easy-to-grow hardy perennial herb?

-Naturalized in parts of North America, catnip plants grow to 3′-4′ feet with downy and light green foliage.
+Naturalized in parts of North America, catnip plants grow to 3′ to 4′ feet with downy and light green foliage.
 It produces small lavender flowers on spikes up to 5” long.

 While planting catnip, till the soil to a depth of 3″ to 4″ inches, and add 1″ inch of compost.
-Work the compost into the top soil.
-Catnip does well in many soils but prefer a moderately rich loam and good drainage soil.
+Work the compost into the topsoil.
+Catnip does well in many soils but prefers moderately rich loam and good drainage soil.

 When grown outdoors in USDA zones 3a through 9b, catnip prefers full sun to partial shade.
 They can grow indoors under standard fluorescent lights and will do exceptionally well under high output T5 fluorescent plant grow lights.